standardebooks/manual/index.rst

 To contribute to this manual, including reporting issues or suggestions, please `visit the GitHub repository <https://github.com/standardebooks/manual>`__ or `contact the mailing list <https://groups.google.com/group/standardebooks/>`__.

+Versioning
+**********

+The manual follows a kind of `semantic versioning <https://semver.org>`__.
+The latest version of the manual can always be accessed at `https://standardebooks.org/manual/latest <https://standardebooks.org/manual/latest>`__.

+Typo fixes and minor corrections that do not make material changes to the manual do not increment a version number.

+An update that contains more than just corrections, but does not change existing section numbers (but may add new section numbers), increments the patch number.

+An update that changes existing section numbers increments the minor number.

+An update that changes top-level sections increments the major number.

+Contributors
+************

 Editor-in-chief: Alex Cabal

 Contributors (in alpha order): David Grigg, B. Timothy Keith, Vince Rice, Emma Sweeney, Robin Whittleton.